mackoo13/clevr-dataset-gen/README.md

 # CLEVR Dataset Generation for Polish Language

+The project is described in an article:

+**Automatic translation of the CLEVR dataset into Polish**

+Maciej Kocot, Aleksander Smywiński-Pohl

+AGH University of Science and Technology

+To be presented at [LTC 2019](http://ltc.amu.edu.pl/)

+## Overview

 This code is an extension of an existing project: [CLEVR](https://github.com/facebookresearch/clevr-dataset-gen).
 See the project website and original Readme for details.
 It generates questions about images with some objects arranged in different layouts.

 #### Examples of output: